 It is difficult, however, to predict exactly how long it will take for a minimally invasive spine surgery patient to fully recover.
 Some patients return back to work in as little as three days.
 However, it is important to keep in mind that every patient is different.
 Some patients have more health issues, heal slower, and have a different tolerance to pain than others.
 Beware of any surgeon who promises a full recovery within a specific time frame.

 Schedule your appointment today with the BioSpine Institute to discuss your back pain and develop a treatment plan to put you back on the road to recovery.
-Even you do not choose us as your spine surgeons, just remember these five factors when choosing one: experience, surgical approach, surgical outcomes, length of a surgery and recovery time.
+Even if you do not choose us as your spine surgeons, just remember these five factors when choosing one: experience, surgical approach, surgical outcomes, length of surgery, and recovery time.